-Hugh Sutherland School is a learning community that is home to over 800 students in grade 3 -12.
+Hugh Sutherland School is a learning community that is home to about 700 students in grade 5 -12.
 Hugh Sutherland School is located in Carstairs, Alberta, Canada.
 Carstairs is a town of approximately 5,000 residents.
 The town has a population base of long time farm families, Calgary commuters and oil and gas workers.
 HSS offers students a variety of academic programs as well as many extracurricular opportunities.

 Mr. George Thomson